Chapter 4 Johan

 “Our father.
 He… he had tendencies.
 You know, he liked other men.
 I saw him once, kissing another man in a forest.
 Will he be damned?”

 “No one is ever damned, and it is not a sin to be homosexual,” said Yan.
-“He may have to face a process for other aspects of his heart but being gay or bisexual doesn’t conflict with knowing Agape Love.
+“He may have to face a process for other aspects of his heart, but sexuality in and of itself doesn’t conflict with knowing agape love.
 The culture he was born into may not have understood this, but that doesn’t mean he was wrong to feel deeply for other men.”

-Johan nodded and breathed out a breath charged with emotion.
+Johan nodded and released a breath charged with emotion.

 “I think our mother always knew.
 She wasn’t angry with him.
 I think she wished he could be free to express his love for this man without fear.”

-“I don’t know where they are, they might not be raised yet, but you will both see them,” said Yan, reassuringly.
+“I don’t know where they are.
+They might not be raised yet, but you will both see them,” Yan reassured him.

-Johan nodded, pursing his lips, trying to keep from sobbing with relief at the hope of seeing his parents again.
+Johan nodded, pursing his lips, trying to keep from sobbing with relief at the prospect of seeing his parents again.

 Gerty let the hoop fall to the ground, stepped over it and ran to Johan who squatted down to greet her.